patrickjuchli/basic-ftp/README.md

 ## Introduction

 The following example shows how to connect, upgrade to TLS, login, get a directory listing and upload a file.
-Be aware that the FTP protocol doesn't allow multiple requests running in parallel.
+Note that the FTP protocol doesn't allow multiple requests running in parallel.

 ```js
 const fs = require("fs")